DPM Tharman Shanmugaratnam’s Wise Words

 10. About Migrant Workers

-We need to help people cope with the new job requirements, people who are not able to advance in their careers because they feel a bit intimidated by new technologies or new methods.
-If we address that issue, we can at least partially address the suspicion that may exist between locals and migrants who come in with skills.
+We need to help people cope with the new job requirements, people who (cannot) advance in their careers because they feel…intimidated by new technologies.
+If we address that issue, we can…address the suspicion that may exist between locals and migrants who come in with skills.
 So go to the core of the issue, which is about giving people confidence in meeting the new requirements of a global job market.

 The debate over migrant workers isn’t over.
 Maybe DPM Tharman just gave us a solution…confidence in our own skills.
 Maybe, when we’re comfortable enough to rely on our own expertise will we actually not be fazed by the influx of migrant workers into Singapore.

 In education, it’s not just the technical side of mathematics, or of any subject, that matters.
 Motivation is important, and motivation intrinsically is a psychological and social issue.